-- (a) provide appropriate training to relevant employees to enable them to competently analyse information and documentation so as to enable them to form an opinion on whether a business relationship is suspicious in the circumstances; - (b) provide relevant employees with a document outlining their own obligations and potential criminal liability and those of the operator under Schedule 4 and the Relevant Enactments; - (c) prepare and provide to relevant employees a copy, in any format, of the operator's policies, procedures and controls manual for AML and CFT; and - (d) ensure relevant employees are fully aware of all applicable legislative requirements. - 12.27 In accordance with Paragraph 11(2) of Schedule 4, the ongoing training provided by the operator shall cover - (a) the Relevant Enactments, Schedule 4 and this guidance, - (b) the personal obligations of employees, and their potential criminal liability under Schedule 4 and the Relevant Enactments, - (c) the implications of non-compliance by employees with any rules, guidance, instructions, notices or other similar instruments made for the purposes of Schedule 4, and - (d) the operator's policies, procedures and controls for the purposes of forestalling, preventing and detecting ML and FT. - 12.28 In addition the operator must ensure that the ongoing training provided to relevant employees in accordance with Schedule 4 and this guidance also covers, as a minimum: - (a) the requirements for the internal and external disclosing of suspicion; - (b) the criminal and regulatory sanctions in place, both in respect of the liability of the operator and personal liability for individuals, for failing to report information in accordance with the policies, procedures and controls of the operator; - (c) the identity and responsibilities of the MLRO, MLCO and Nominated Officer;
+- (a) provide appropriate training to relevant employees to enable them to competently analyse information and documentation so as to enable them to form an opinion on whether a business relationship is suspicious in the circumstances; - (b) provide relevant employees with a document outlining their own obligations and potential criminal liability and those of the operator under Schedule 4 and the Relevant Enactments; - (c) prepare and provide to relevant employees a copy, in any format, of the operator's policies, procedures and controls manual for AML and CFT; and - (d) ensure relevant employees are fully aware of all applicable legislative requirements.

+12.27 In accordance with Paragraph 11(2) of Schedule 4, the ongoing training provided by the operator shall cover -

+- (a) the Relevant Enactments, Schedule 4 and this guidance, - (b) the personal obligations of employees, and their potential criminal liability under Schedule 4 and the Relevant Enactments, - (c) the implications of non-compliance by employees with any rules, guidance, instructions, notices or other similar instruments made for the purposes of Schedule 4, - (d) the operator's policies, procedures and controls for the purposes of forestalling, preventing and detecting ML and FT: and - (e) the risks of breaching TFS and PF sanctions

+12.28 In addition the operator must ensure that the ongoing training provided to relevant employees in accordance with Schedule 4 and this guidance also covers, as a minimum:

+(a) the requirements for the internal and external disclosing of suspicion;

-- (d) dealing with business relationships subject to an internal disclosure, including managing the risk of tipping off and handling questions from customers; - (e) those aspects of the operator's business deemed to pose the greatest ML and FT risks, together with the principal vulnerabilities of the products and services offered by the operator, including any new products, services or delivery channels and any technological developments; - (f) new developments in ML and FT, including information on current techniques, methods, trends and typologies; - (g) the operator's policies, procedures and controls surrounding risk and risk awareness, particularly in relation to the application of CDD measures and the management of high risk and existing business relationships; - (h) the identification and examination of unusual transactions or activity outside of that expected for a customer; - (i) the nature of terrorism funding and terrorist activity in order that employees are alert to transactions or activity that might be terrorist-related; - (j) the vulnerabilities of the operator to financial misuse by PEPs, including the effective identification of PEPs and the understanding, assessing and handling of the potential risks associated with PEPs; and - (k) UN, EU and other sanctions and the operator's controls to identify and handle natural persons and legal persons subject to sanction. - 12.29 The list above is not exhaustive and there may be other areas that the operator deems it appropriate to include based on the business of the operator and the conclusions of its business risk assessments. - 12.30 In accordance with Paragraph 11(1)(c) of Schedule 4, the operator shall also identify relevant employees who, in view of their particular responsibilities, should receive additional and ongoing training, appropriate to their roles, in the matters set out above and it shall provide such additional training. - 12.31 The paragraphs below set out those categories of relevant employee who are to be provided with additional training, together with the particular focus of the additional training provided.
-The categories below are not exhaustive and the operator may identify other relevant employees who it considers require additional training.
+- (b) the criminal and regulatory sanctions in place, both in respect of the liability of the operator and personal liability for individuals, for failing to report information in accordance with the policies, procedures and controls of the operator; - (c) the identity and responsibilities of the MLRO, MLCO and Nominated Officer; - (d) dealing with business relationships subject to an internal disclosure, including managing the risk of tipping off and handling questions from customers; - (e) those aspects of the operator's business deemed to pose the greatest ML and FT risks, together with the principal vulnerabilities of the products and services offered by the operator, including any new products, services or delivery channels and any technological developments; - (f) new developments in ML and FT, including information on current techniques, methods, trends and typologies; - (g) the operator's policies, procedures and controls surrounding risk and risk awareness, particularly in relation to the application of CDD measures and the management of high risk and existing business relationships; - (h) the identification and examination of unusual transactions or activity outside of that expected for a customer; - the nature of terrorism funding and terrorist activity in order that employees are alert to transactions or activity that might be terrorist-related; - (j) the vulnerabilities of the operator to financial misuse by PEPs, including the effective identification of PEPs and the understanding, assessing and handling of the potential risks associated with PEPs; - UN, EU and other sanctions and the operator's controls to identify and handle natural persons and legal persons subject to sanction; and - (1) the risks of breaching TFS and PF sanctions and ongoing training, appropriate to their roles, in the matters set out above and it shall provide such additional training.